Leomie Anderson: Career

-She was ranked as a "Money Girl" by models.com
+She was ranked as a "Money Girl" by models.com She was recognized for her beauty by being included in the "World's Beautiful Women" list curated by What's Good?.

 In 2016, she created the LAPP blog (Leomie Anderson, the Project, the Purpose), later known as LAPP Magazine, to provide insight and awareness about women’s mental health, rights and body consciousness, promoting female empowerment.
 In part to support the platform, she has founded her own clothing brand, LAPP The Brand, which was launched in September 2016.
 Anderson developed a line of women’s athletic garments, which can be worn as fashion or as active wear.

 As a women's rights activist, Anderson gave two TEDx Talks, and spoke at Oxford and Cambridge universities.
 She has been vocal about racial discrimination in the modelling industry.

 In April 2021, she debuted her podcast, Role Model with Leomie Anderson (Somethin’ Else, Sony Music), to "speak to international superstars who are breaking boundaries and shaping culture."

+In 2023, Anderson replaced Maya Jama as presenter of popular BBC television series Glow Up: Britain's Next Make-Up Star.